One Make or Spec Series Racing – Do the Best Driver’s Win?

 There are specified rotors and AP brakes.

 Largest cost item in the race package is a fairly comprehensive roll cage.
 This is to provide quite a stiff chassis platform to get the best out of the handling.
 (But they have not followed through with the required spring stiffness to match the cage, see below.)
-Neal Bates says it is mainly for safety concerns, in case of big accidents.
+Neal Bates says the comprehensive roll cage is mainly for safety concerns, in case of big accidents.

 This is a suspension and handling blog, so now begins the interesting stuff.